intel/FdtBusPkg/Docs/DeviceDrivers.md

 > Using `OpenProtocol()` instead of `HandleProtocol()` ensures
 > the driver doesn't accidentally bind to handles that are
 > already managed.
 It also ensures that other (well behaved)
 > drivers won't use the handle.
+Of course, there may be
+> situations where `HandleProtocol()` is the only viable
+> choice.
+For example, an implemention of SerialPortLib,
+> which could be linked into multiple drivers and components,
+> implies that exclusive access is not possible.

 > [!CAUTION]
 > Failing to close unsupported controllers will result in other